 Following many years as a Director of Science at the BTO, in November 2014 Rob moved into a senior position to undertake research of topics mainly relating to forestry, habitat management and conservation strategies.

-- I have extensive experience of working on responses of biodiversity, especially birds, to land-use change and habitat management, mainly in agricultural and forest systems.
+- Rob has extensive experience of working on responses of biodiversity, especially birds, to land-use change and habitat management, mainly in agricultural and forest systems.
 Principal or co-investigator on >30 biodiversity projects in the last 20 years, contributing to the evidence base for policy and practice.

-- Conservation strategies in forest environments and the design of ecological networks has become an increasingly important part of my work.
+- Conservation strategies in forest environments and the design of ecological networks has become an increasingly important part of Rob's work.

-- I lead a novel project developing an online system for the long-term monitoring of how biodiversity responds to specific habitat interventions within landscape-scale conservation schemes (joint with The Wildlife Trusts).
+- Rob leads a novel project developing an online system for the long-term monitoring of how biodiversity responds to specific habitat interventions within landscape-scale conservation schemes (joint with The Wildlife Trusts).

 - The ecology of breeding waders, especially their habitat selection and responses to land-use change has been an interest for over 30 years.
 This work has focused on the Outer Hebrides, Scotland.

 - Rob supervised Bird Atlas 2007-11: The breeding and wintering birds of Britain and Ireland and have edited a major review on bird-habitat relationships, published by Cambridge University Press in November 2012: Birds and Habitat: Relationships in Changing Landscapes.

 Honorary Professor, School of Environmental Sciences, University of East Anglia The RSPB Medal fo services to nature conservation, awarded 2014 Godman-Salvin Medal of the British Ornithologists' Union, awarded 2013